dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 - Stages all the re-formatted files.

-`commit-style.js` orients its existence around making sure that commit messages follows a structured format:
+`commit-style.js` orients its existence around making sure that commit messages follow a structured format:

 - Passes the commit message through **commitlint** and validates it with our chosen configuration.